reenas/tlo-task/task1.md

 return { all, add, markAsComplete };
 }
 Let's test it out
-First, in the terminal, we will call the todoList() function.
+First, in the console, we will call the todoList() function.

 > const todos = todoList()
 > Now, you will be able to see the list of all todos by: